SECTION 1. Chapter 16 of the General Laws is hereby amended by adding after section 21 the following new section:-

 (b) Each municipality shall make a written report to the department, no later than first day of September of each year, of the total weight of solid waste disposed during the prior fiscal year, as well as the approximate number of households and residents served by that municipality’s solid waste disposal program.
 Such report shall be made in a form and with the information, as prescribed by the department.

 SECTION 2.
-All terms are defined as in 310 CMR 19.00 and in the Guidance for Solid Waste Handling and Disposal Facilities on Compliance with department of environmental protection’s waste bans.
+All terms are defined as in 310 CMR 19.00 and in the Guidance for Solid Waste Handling and Disposal Facilities on Compliance with MassDEP’s Waste Bans.

 SECTION 3.
-All solid waste management facilities must remove and divert from disposal all waste ban materials to the greatest extent possible.
-Failure to remove waste ban materials to the greatest extent possible shall result in enforcement action by department of environmental protection or an officer of the municipality in which the solid waste management facility in located.
+All Solid Waste Management Facilities must remove and divert from disposal all Waste Ban materials to the greatest extent possible.
+Failure to remove Waste Ban materials to the greatest extent possible shall result in enforcement action by MassDEP or an officer of the municipality in which the Solid Waste Management Facility in located (the “Host Municipality”).

 SECTION 4.
-The department of environmental protection and the host municipality shall use the following action level thresholds in deciding to undertake enforcement:
+The MassDEP and the Host Municipality shall use the following Action Level Thresholds in deciding to undertake enforcement:

-C. Once a waste ban material has been banned by 310 CMR 19.017 for 24 months it shall be unacceptable in any quantity.
+C. Once a Waste Ban Material has been banned by 310 CMR 19.017 for twenty-four months it shall be unacceptable in any quantity.

 SECTION 5.
-The department of environmental protection and the host municipality will conduct frequent load inspections to determine whether loads contain waste ban materials.
-If a load contains waste ban materials in excess of the allowable amounts, the hauler shall be fined $100.
-If the hauler has more than 5 fines in a calendar year, the hauler shall not be permitted to bring waste to that solid waste management facility for 1 calendar year.
+MassDEP and the Host Municipality will conduct frequent load inspections to determine whether loads contain Waste Ban Materials.
+If a load contains Waste Ban Materials in excess of the allowable amounts, the hauler shall be fined $100.
+If the hauler has more than five fines in a calendar year, the hauler shall not be permitted to bring waste to that Solid Waste Management Facility for one calendar year.

 SECTION 6.
-All fines shall be paid to the department of environmental protection if levied by a department of environmental protection officer, or to the Host Municipality if levied by an officer of the host municipality.
-The department of environmental protection and the host municipality shall use the fines to fund municipal and other recycling programs, composting programs, composting and recycling education programs and any and all other programs promoting zero waste principles at the state or municipal level, respectively.
-The department of environmental protection shall refer to the state’s fund as the “Zero Waste Fund,” and the department of environmental protection shall have the sole discretion as to how the Zero Waste Fund is spent.
+All fines shall be paid to the MassDEP if levied by a MassDEP officer, or to the Host Municipality if levied by an officer of the Host Municipality.
+The MassDEP and the Host Municipality shall use the fines to fund municipal and other recycling programs, composting programs, composting and recycling education programs and any and all other programs promoting zero waste principles at the state or municipal level, respectively.
+The MassDEP shall refer to the state’s fund as the “Zero Waste Fund,” and the MassDEP shall have the sole discretion as to how the Zero Waste Fund is spent.

 SECTION 7.
-The department of environmental protection shall collect a $1.50 per ton surcharge on all waste disposed of at a solid waste disposal facility from the solid waste disposal facility operators.
+The MassDEP shall collect a $1.50/ton surcharge on all waste disposed of at a Solid Waste Disposal Facility from the Solid Waste Disposal Facility operators.
 All surcharge monies shall also become part of the Zero Waste Fund and used to fund municipal and other recycling programs, composting programs, composting and recycling education programs and any and all other programs promoting zero waste principles.